Kamran-Afzali/Kamran-Afzali.github.io/_posts/automl.md

 + A list with all the inputs, leaderboard results, best selected model, performance metrics, and plots.
 You can either (play) see the results on console or export them using the export_results() function.

-By creating user-friendly machine learning software, H2O AutoML meets the demand for machine learning specialists.
-This AutoML tool aims to provide straightforward and consistent user interfaces for various machine learning algorithms while streamlining machine learning.
-Machine learning models are automatically trained and tuned within a user-specified time frame.

-The lares package has multiple families of functions to help the analyst or data scientist achieve quality robust analysis without the need of much coding.
-One of the most complex but valuable functions we have is h2o_automl, which semi-automatically runs the whole pipeline of a Machine Learning model given a dataset and some customizable parameters.
-AutoML enables you to train high-quality models specific to your needs and accelerate the research and development process.

-HELP: Before getting to the code, I recommend checking h2o_automl's full documentation [here](https://docs.h2o.ai/h2o/latest-stable/h2o-r/docs/reference/h2o.automl.html) or within your R session by running ?lares::h2o_automl.
-In it you'll find a brief description of all the parameters you can set into the function to get exactly what you need and control how it behaves.

-Model #2 - h2o AutoML
-The next candidate will be h2o’s AutoML function. h2O is an open-source machine learning platform that runs in java and has interfaces with R amongst others.
-The AutoML feature will auto-magically try different models and eventually construct a leaderboard of the best models.
-For this section, the blog post from Riley King was an inspiration as AutoML was used to compare against data from the Sliced data science competition.

-In order to start using h2o I must first initialize the engine:

-h2O also has its own data format which must used.
-Fortunately its easy to convert between the tibbles and this format with as.h2o:

-Due to how h2o is set up, I’ll need to specific the name of the dependent variable (y) as a string and provide the list of predictors as a vector of strings (x).
-This is most easily done prior to the function call using setdiff() to remove the dependent from the other variables.

 ## Mapping H2O AutoML Functionalities